Dream Within a Dream: Exploring Infinite Realms

 Is it rare to have a dream inside a dream?

 No. It's relatively common among active dreamers, especially during periods of sleep disruption, high stress, or major life transitions.
-Most people simply don't remember the inner layer clearly enough to report it — the memory collapses on waking.
+Most people simply don't remember the inner layer clearly enough to report it because the memory collapses on waking.

 Can a dream within a dream be related to sleep paralysis?